-I remember many years back watching a video on Youtube where a person had a board with several items attached to it and comparing two different detectors and how fast they recovered from each target.
-At the time I happened to own both detectors he was comparing and knew them both inside and out and it blew me away that he was putting information out there that was exactly opposite I had found after countless hours on each detector hunting in real world conditions.
+I remember many years back watching a video on Youtube where a person had a board with several items attached to it and comparing two different metal detectors and how fast they recovered from each target.
+At the time I happened to own both metal detectors he was comparing and knew them both inside and out and it blew me away that he was putting information out there that was exactly opposite I had found after countless hours on each metal detector hunting in real world conditions.

 Just recently someone I was talking to said to me “do you know the guy who is famous for the test board” I was absolutely blown away.
 First, I do not know who he is and second, how does someone get “famous” for putting out misinformation?

 Many years back, when the Minelab E-Trac first came out on the market I remember several people complaining about depth from air testing.
 Even I was concerned after I buried a quarter at 6 inches in a large bare spot of ground and ended up losing it due to the E-Trac not able to pick it up at 6 inches!
 Later that week or next though I managed to dig up a barber dime at 8-10 inches that the E-Trac was hitting hard and giving me solid tones and numbers.
 Instantly my worries went away.

 YouTube, social media and the internet in general is full of misleading information and for someone new to the hobby or looking for information on a particular metal detector, it can really be difficult at times to come across good information that is actually usable.
 I seem to be running across more air test and test garden videos than ever before and I find this troubling because people are making purchases based off of the findings.

 In the past I have made harsh statements about test beds and I feel as though I need to clear a few things up.
 I am not against test beds, what I am against is videos being made judging a metal detector or even putting two metal detectors up against each other and coming to their conclusion based solely on their findings from their test garden.